KushBlazingJudah/website/tunes.md

 YUNG BAE|(2014) Bae|
 YUNG BAE|(2016) BA3|
 YUNG BAE|(2016) BAE 2|
-greyl|(2019) SWEET SUMMER TRIP|
+Q-Rabbit|(2022) #TRUE FUTURE 3|I had initially tossed #TRUE FUTURE 1 off to the side due to its first song, and as a result this too, but this artist seems to have significantly improved since their first album and I'm happy as a result because this was good for a 2022 album. greyl|(2019) SWEET SUMMER TRIP|
 うさこ // kotu|(2021) Love Signal feat. yuca|
 ピンクネオン東京|\*|ミカズキBIGWAVE's label.
 Has some good tunes.